richardschoen/howtostuff/installmariadbonibmi.md

 # Allow remote user access for MariaDB database development

-Allow remote access to server from any host for the MariaDB root user ***for development*** using mysql command.
+Allow remote access to server from any host for the MariaDB root user ***for development*** by running ***mysql*** PASE command.
+Make sure you know your MariaDB root user and password.
 ```
-mysql -u root -p
+/QOpenSys/pkgs/bin/mysql -u root -p
 use mysql;
 GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'YourPassword';
 select host,user from user;   (Wildcard should show)